Banner AvioConsult

 Minimum Control Speed - VMCA

-FAR/CS 23.149 allows the design engineer to use a small bank angle of maximum 5º (away from the failed engine) which generates a side force that reduces the required rudder, or allows a smaller vertical tail.
 The small bank angle reduces both the sideslip (drag) and VMCA while an engine is inoperative.
-Both the Rate of Climb (ROC) and the safety margin to the IAS increase.
+Both the Rate of Climb (ROC) and the safety margin between VMCA and the IAS increase.

 A 42 min. video lecture, in which the real value of the minimum control speed airborne (VMCA) is explained as taught at all formal Test Pilot Schools and most aeronautical universities, including the review of two accidents using views from the cockpit, is available on YouTube.
-Click here
+Click here.

 A pdf file with slides and script used in this video can be downloaded here.

-Courses on asymmetric powered flight that test pilots and flight test engineers receive at formal Test Pilot Schools can be downloaded from the USArchives via the Links page), click here.
+Courses on asymmetric powered flight that test pilots and flight test engineers receive at formal Test Pilot Schools can be downloaded from the USArchives via the Links page, click here.

 Summary of VMCA theory